viadee/onion-initializr/README.md

-# Onion Architecture Generator
+# Onion Initialzr for Frontend
 <img src="./public/onion_gpt.png" alt="Onion Architecture Diagram" width="50%"/>

 Generate an [Onion Architecture](https://jeffreypalermo.com/blog/the-onion-architecture-part-1/) structure with entities, services, and even a frontend framework — all from a simple Website.
-In Addition you can use the CLI locally using prompts or more direct using a config file.
+In alternative you can use the CLI locally using prompts or more direct using a config file instead of the website.

 ---